On Positive Matching Decomposition Conjectures of Hypergraphs: Abstract

 \section{Abstract}

 In this paper, we prove the conjectures of Gharakhloo and Welker \cite[Conjecture 3.5 and Conjecture 3.6]{GW2023} that the positive matching decomposition number $(\pmd)$ of a $3$-uniform hypergraph is bounded from above by a polynomial of degree $2$ in terms of the number of vertices.
-Furthermore, we obtain the upper bound for $\pmd$ of $r$-uniform hypergraphs.
-For a $r$-uniform hypergraphs $H=(V,E)$ such that $\lvert e_i\cap e_j\rvert \leq 1$ for all $e_i,e_j \in E$, we give a characterization of positive matching in terms of strong alternate closed walks.
-For specific classes of a hypergraph, we classify the radical and complete intersection Lov\'{a}sz$-${S}aks$-${S}chrijver ideals.
+Moreover, we derive a lower bound for $\pmd$ specifically for complete $3$-uniform hypergraphs.
+Additionally, we obtain an upper bound for $\pmd$ of $r$-uniform hypergraphs.
+As an application from an algebraic point of view, we obtain the radical, complete intersection, and prime properties of Lov\'{a}sz$-${S}aks$-${S}chrijver (LSS) ideals of $r$-uniform hypergraphs.
+For an $r$-uniform hypergraphs $H=(V,E)$ such that $\lvert e_i\cap e_j\rvert \leq 1$ for all $e_i,e_j \in E$, we give a characterization of positive matching in terms of strong alternate closed walks.
+For a specific class of hypergraphs, we classify the radical and complete intersection properties of LSS ideals.